Castle Avenue cricket ground

-Castle Avenue cricket ground, also known as Clontarf Cricket Club ground, is a cricket facility in the suburb of Clontarf, Dublin, Ireland.
+Castle Avenue Cricket Ground, also known as Clontarf Cricket Club Ground, is a cricket facility in the suburb of Clontarf, Dublin, Ireland.
 It is the primary of the two grounds of Clontarf Cricket Club, the secondary being at Mount Temple Comprehensive School, and the lands on which it lies are also home to two rugby union pitches belonging to Clontarf FC.
-The ground is one of only three One Day International grounds on the island of Ireland.
+The ground is one of only four One Day International grounds on the island of Ireland.

 Location and capacity

 The ground lies on a lane off Castle Avenue in central Clontarf, near Clontarf Castle, and have been home to Clontarf Cricket Club since 1896.
 The 50th anniversary of the first game played on the current cricket field was celebrated in 2008.
 It has a capacity of 3,200 spectators.
 The playing field's ends are named "Killester" and "City".

 History

 Clontarf Cricket Club began operations on a site on Vernon Avenue in 1876.
 They moved to a site near the end of Howth Road in 1892, which they started to share with rugby union side Clontarf Football Club.
 The two clubs moved to the site off Castle Avenue in 1896.
 Operations were suspended from 1914 to 1918, and during World War II, the site was used for allotments.
 Fully separate playing areas were set out from 1947, and the two clubs swapped fields in 1958, from which time the current playing areas date.